 Once registered, you’ll need to collect the financial information required for your tax return.

-Business Expenses: Account for all deductible expenses related to your self-employment.
-These can be things such as office supplies, travel costs and professional fees.
+- Business Expenses: Account for all deductible expenses related to your self-employment.
+These can be things such as office supplies, travel costs and accountant fees.

 Step 3: Fill Out the self employed Tax Return (Form 11)